elpnt/inkdrop-code-title/README.md

 # Code title plugin for Inkdrop

-Add a title to fenced code blocks.
+Add a title to a fenced code block.

 ## Install